Skip to main content

 Because social design supports change through the creation of new social conditions, it is about energizing all collaborators involved, particularly those with lived experience.
 It means that we explore root causes, imagine new narratives, and seek approaches that benefit (and not harm) our communities

-During the facilitation process of social design, we encourage the expansiveness of “making” as a part of the iteration process, as a way to form more nuanced, and intentional relationships with our collaborators.
+During the facilitation process of social design, we encourage the expansiveness of “making” as a part of the iteration process, as a way to form more nuanced and intentional relationships with our collaborators.
 This may feel different from a traditional design emphasis, where the objects themselves often receive the bulk of the attention.
-We emphasize relationships between people and artifacts are most important, instead of only “the object” itself.
+We emphasize that relationships between people and artifacts are most important, instead of only “the object” itself.

 What are your values?